To better understand what is value investing, you need to know first:

 Who is the founder of value investing principles?

-Benjamin Graham, the professor at Columbia Business School, was the first to put sound principles for investing based on the value of the assets.
+Benjamin Graham, a professor at Columbia Business School, was the first to put sound principles for investing based on the value of the assets.

 Graham developed the concept of value investing with David Dodd in 1934 in their book Security Analysis.
 Then he popularized it in 1949 in his widely known book The Intelligent Investor.